lmammino/loige.co/11ty/src/posts/2022-04-26_aws-solution-architect-professional-exam-notes-tips/index.md

 This concludes what I had to share.
 Please do let me know if you found this material interesting and useful.

-[Give me a nudge on Twitter](https://twitter.com/loige) (my DMs are ope) if you are preparing for the exam and there are topics that you want to discuss or if you have questions you want to ask.
+[Give me a nudge on Twitter](https://twitter.com/loige) (my DMs are open) if you are preparing for the exam and there are topics that you want to discuss or if you have questions you want to ask.
 Chances are I won't have great answers for you, but we can still have fun chatting about AWS and cloud topic! 🙃

 I wish you the very best for your exam!